 \subsection{Evaluation of Decoding}

-{\bf Communication Accuracy in a Single Scene} First, we evaluated the communication accuracy of the proposed method in a controlled environment using a single scene.
-We conducted long-duration recordings with three cameras (iPhone 13, Pixel 8 Pro, and Nikon D7200), each receiving 6400 bits of data.
+{\bf Communication Accuracy in a Single Scene.} First, we evaluated the communication accuracy of the proposed method in a controlled environment using a single scene.
+We conducted long-duration recordings with three cameras (iPhone 13, Pixel 8 Pro, and Nikon D7200), each receiving 6400 bits, over several minutes per device.
 This setup established a baseline measure of communication accuracy for each camera and assessed whether the proposed method could achieve consistent performance across different devices.
 The results are shown in Fig.~\ref{fig:real_scene}.

 In this experiment, no bit errors were observed in the 6400-bit transmissions for any of the cameras, indicating that averaging across all pixels helps mitigate noise effects and ensures stable communication.